216.696.8700

 The Impact of Revenge Porn on Victims

-Like traditional revenge porn, AI-generated fake pornography is a growing issue that disproportionately affects women.
+Like traditional revenge porn, AI-generated fake pornography or AI deepfakes are a growing issue that disproportionately affects women.
 According to an article in MIT Technology Review, a study conducted by Sensity Al tracked deepfake videos since December of 2018 and found that between 90% and 95% of the videos constituted nonconsensual pornography.
 About 90% of the nonconsensual pornography targeted women.

 It is important to note that revenge porn is more than simply posting naked images.
 It is an attack on an individuals’ right to sexual privacy.
 Revenge porn is about control, sexual violence, harassment and threats.
 Intimate image abuse causes immense reputational damage, prevents victims from securing employment and financially supporting themselves, and invites others to stalk, threaten, and perpetuate sexual violence against the victim.